axelcarapinha/ProxyLinks/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
-A bash script done for _learning purposes_ with an encrypted proxy connection as the main goal.
+A bash script done for _learning purposes_ with an ssh (encrypted) proxy connection as the main goal.
 Allows to know the current location based on IP in a cyclic way and ease the manipulation of settings for Linux systems, mainly.

 <!-- HOW TO START IT -->